Itchy scalp and hair loss: Causes and How To Treat?

 Essential oils like peppermint and rosemary can soothe an itchy scalp and reduce hair fall.
 Remember to dilute the essential oil with a carrier oil like coconut or olive oil.
 Furthermore, oral or topical steroids reduce scalp inflammation.
 Immunotherapy may also help with autoimmune scalp conditions.

 An itchy scalp and associated hair loss can have multiple causes.
-But most often, the condition can be prevented.
+But most often, these scalp problems can be prevented.
 Read through the following section.

 How To Prevent Hair Loss Due To An Itchy Scalp?